About the Yamaha RX-V685

 - Personalization & Customization: With the app's unique personalization features, you can choose from preloaded room images or change the color of buttons to represent each room in the home, or even take pictures of their own home and assign the images to each button.
 The content source buttons can also be customized to rename, remove or reorder selections for easier operation.

-Alexa Compatible: Alexa-enabled devices (sold separately - see Accessories Tab) are able to control key functions of Yamaha's MusicCast system using voice commands.
-With Alexa voice control integration, all you have to do is ask.
-The receiver offers full compatibility with Amazon's range of voice control devices.
-Yamaha offers two Alexa Skill platforms that work hand-in-hand to give you a wide range of voice command possibilities, allowing you to control either a single MusicCast product or a whole MusicCast system.
-The AV receiver, MusicCast system, and Alexa-enabled devices must be on the same WiFi network.
+Alexa & Google Voice Control: Alexa and Google Home enabled devices (sold separately - see Accessories Tab) are able to control key functions of Yamaha's MusicCast system using voice commands.
+With Alexa & Google Home voice control integration, all you have to do is ask.
+The RX-V685 offers full compatibility with Amazon's and Google's range of voice control devices.
+Yamaha offers two Skill platforms that work hand-in-hand to give you a wide range of voice command possibilities, allowing you to control either a single MusicCast product or a whole MusicCast system.
+The Yamaha RX-V685, other MusicCast components, and Alexa/Google-enabled devices must be on the same WiFi network.

-- MusicCast Smart Home Skill: The MusicCast Smart Home skill supports the most common, everyday voice commands you would use to control a single MusicCast AV receiver, sound bar, wireless speaker or Hi-Fi receiver.
+- MusicCast Smart Home Skill: The MusicCast Smart Home skill supports the most common, everyday voice commands you would use to control a single MusicCast component.
 These basic commands include power on/off, volume control, play/pause/skip/previous, mute/unmute and input selection.
-This skill supports simple, Alexa-standardized commands such as "Alexa, volume up in the Kitchen."
+This skill supports simple, Alexa and Google standardized commands such as "Alexa" or "Ok Google", "volume up in the Kitchen."

 - MusicCast Skill: The MusicCast skill goes beyond the basics, giving you enhanced control of unique MusicCast functions such as room linking, multiple room control, playback of MusicCast Favorites/Playlists and more.
-The commands are customized for MusicCast, for example "Alexa, ask MusicCast to link the Kitchen with the Living Room."
+The commands are customized for MusicCast, for example "Alexa" or "Ok Google", "ask MusicCast to link the Kitchen with the Living Room."

 - Echo Source Input: In addition or alternatively, an Echo device can be used as a music/audio source for a MusicCast system.
 All MusicCast devices offer a Bluetooth input.
-Just pair your Echo device with any MusicCast wireless speaker, sound bar or AV receiver and the sound will play from the MusicCast device.
+Just pair your Echo device with any MusicCast component and the sound will play from the MusicCast device.
 Many MusicCast products also offer inputs which can be connected to Echo Dot via its line output, if a wired connection is preferred over Bluetooth.
 Using the MusicCast Controller app, you can select the Bluetooth or wired input and link multiple MusicCast devices for playback, allowing you to hear sound from Echo Dot throughout your home.

 AV Controller App: Download Yamaha's free AV Controller App (for Apple iOS 9.0+ and Android OS 4.1+) onto your compatible smartphone or tablet and turn your mobile device into a WiFi enabled remote control for the Yamaha AV receiver.
 Your Apple iOS or Android device must be connected to the same home network as the Yamaha AV receiver.